Glaciers in Bhutan: Glaciers

 In order of area (or volume), the vast majority are classifiable as "valley glacier", and "mountain glacier".
 "Ice apron", and "niche glacier" types exist in significant numbers but occupy far less area (or volume).
 Far rarer are "cirque glaciers", and "ice caps".
 The "valley glaciers" are located along the southern flanks of the main topographic divide of the Bhutan Himalaya, and are characterized by debris-mantled snouts.
 They are primarily concentrated in the upper part of the Pho Chhu basin and Northern Basin.
 "Mountain glaciers" are common on peaks, and back walls of valley glaciers.
 "Cirque glaciers", "ice caps", "ice aprons", and "niche glaciers" are common on plateaus and ridges that stretch to the south from the main Himalayan divide; they are virtually debris-free.
 Rock glaciers exist in many places along the Snowman Trekking Route in northwestern and northern Bhutan.
 The south flowing glaciers exhibit steeper head-walls, more debris cover, and slower flow rates than their north-flowing counterparts.

-As of 2016, the Punatsang Chhu basin contained the highest number of glaciers (341) with an area of about 361.07 sq. km and the Wang Chhu Basin had the lowest number of glaciers (47) with an area of about 33.38 sq. km.
-The largest glacier (2016) is in the Mangde Chhu sub basin, having an area of 45.85 sq. km.
+As of 2016, the Punatsang Chhu basin contained the highest number of glaciers (341) with an area of about 361.07 km2 and the Wang Chhu Basin had the lowest number of glaciers (47) with an area of about 33.38 km2.
+The largest glacier (2016) is in the Mangde Chhu sub basin, having an area of 45.85 km2.
 The longest glacier (2001) is the Wachey Glacier in Pho Chhu river-basin, measuring about 20.1 km.
 The highest elevation (2016) of glacier basins is at about 7,361 m in the Mangde Chhu basin.
 Lowest snout-elevations (2001) are found to be slightly above 4,000 m, for glaciers in the Kuri Chhu basin and Drangme Chhu basin; debris free glaciers exhibit lower snouts.